yesodweb/cabal-src/README.md

 This software should be considered alpha.
 We'll likely be using it for all Yesod development going forward, so I expect that alpha to be upgraded to beta and finally production quality in short order.
 All feedback is welcome!

+## Usage

+Simply replace a call to "cabal install" with a call to "cabal-src-install".
+If you would like to only install the source tarball without actually installing the binary package, run it with "cabal-src-install --src-only".